Cray-HPE/docs-csm/operations/utility_storage/Collect_Information_About_the_Ceph_Cluster.md

 MIN/MAX VAR: 0.96/1.02  STDDEV: 1.51
 ```

-### Check the Status of a Single OSD
+### Check the status of a single OSD

 Use the following command to obtain information about a single OSD using the OSD number.
-For example, osd.0 would be an OSD number.
+For example, `osd.0` would be an OSD number.

 ```bash
 ceph osd find OSD.ID